 - Bloody Mary seasoning see below, to taste

-For the Bloody Mary seasoning (makes enough for the wings with some leftover for rimming Bloody Mary glasses!)
+For the Bloody Mary seasoning (makes enough for the chicken with some leftover for making Bloody Marys!)

 - Fire up your Kettle grill with the Vortex loaded with charcoal.
 Don’t start cooking until the coals are all lit and starting to ash over.